bfansports/CloudTranscode/README.md

 Your workers will do the work as wanted but your client applications will not have any idea of what is going on.

-In order to hook your client applications with CT, you must implement an class/interface with CT.
+In order to hook your client applications with CT, you must implement a class/interface with CT.

 Your class will contain all the callback methods that will be called when events occur in your CT workflow: